kawu/parseme-cupt/README.md

 This repository provides a Python parser for the [CUPT format][cupt].
 It's in an early stage of development, expect substantial changes!

+# Requirements

+The parser requires Python in version 3.6 or higher.

 # Installation

 Using `pip`: